Docker Desktop Alternatives for M1 Mac

 - It seems to take a bit longer to startup than Minikube / Docker Desktop.
 This is pretty anecdotal though, and not particularly impactful to me day-to-day

-Recommended Option - Rancher Desktop
+Alternate Option - Rancher Desktop

-Why this option over the rest?
+Why was this option chosen over the rest?

 - Its installation process is very simple.
 I love a good bit of command line fiddling, but if it’s not necessary and the software keeps itself patched, then it doesn’t have to be.